RaccoonHandsProductions/CanningSeason/docs/sysconfig.md

         You can find it by opening or making a new project with Android Studio and accessing the SDK Manager in the upper-right of the IDE.

+## Exporting from Godot to Android APK

+The first time you try to export any project from Godot, it will show an error at the bottom of the export window, prompting you to download the export templates.
+This is normal and only needs to be done once.

+The export configuration is designed to export to `build/android/CanningSeason.apk` off of the root project directory.
+The first time you export, you will have to make these empty directories.
+They should of course not be in version control (and are ignored in the `.gitignore`) because they are purely generated files.